-Mertoun House, built in 1702 and designed by Sir William Bruce, was altered and extended in 1843 by William Burn and again in 1912, although these extensions were demolished in the 1950s.
+Mertoun House, built in 1702 and designed by Sir William Bruce, was altered and extended in 1843 by William Burn and again in 1912.
+The foundation stone was exposed at this time, with the legend ‘Founded 10 Day of June 1703 Years by Sr. William Scott and Dam Jean Nisbet His Lady’.
+These extensions were demolished in the 1950s.

 The castle was built by the Halyburtons, who held the property in the 15th century.
 The property passed to the Scotts of Harden, Lords Polwarth from 1835, who held the property from 1672, or earlier, until 1912.
 Mertoun is now held by the Duke of Sutherland, while Old Mertoun House is used as the head gardener’s house.

 Mertoun Gardens consist of 26 acres of beautiful grounds with fine walks, river views, impressive trees, herbaceous borders, and flowering shrubs.